 There are no single cabins.
 There are no 2 berth cabins on the rail section between Ulaan Bataar and Irkutsk (both directions).
 The surcharge includes the cost of the vacant berths to ensure only two occupy the cabin.
 Train departure days were correct at time of publishing the above itinerary.
 Naturally these can change and therefore we have to adjust the overall programme.

 As detailed in itinerary.
 Beijing 4 star.
 Ulan Bataar 3 star.
-Mongolian tourist ger camps.
+Mongolian tourist ger camp.
 Lake Baikal village - Homestay chalet.
-Irkutsk 4 star hotel.
-Ekaterinburg 3 star boutique hotel.
+Irkutsk 3 star hotel.
+Ekaterinburg 3 star hotel.
 Suzdal 3 star hotel.
 Moscow and St Petersburg 4 star hotel.

 You may want to add some touring in China, or Beijing prior to your train departure. the following links will show you how.